Elering/estfeed-datahub-docs/eng/12-metering-data.md

 #### Message rules

 - The resolution value must match the global resolution applied in the given time period.
-For example, if the entire market switches to a resolution of 15 minutes on date X, then from date X the resolution value must be 15 minutes in the message.
+For example, if the entire market switches to a resolution of 15 minutes on date X, then for metering data from date X the resolution value must be 15 minutes in the message.
 - The time period value must be consistent with the resolution.
 For example:
   - if the resolution is one hour, the start time of the period must be the beginning of the hour (hh:00);
   - if the resolution is 15 minutes, the start time of the period must be a quarter of the hour (hh:00, hh:15, hh:30, hh:45).
-- Electricity metering data are always transmitted in kWh to three decimal places.
+- Electricity metering data are always transmitted in kWh up to three decimal places.
 - Gas metering data are transmitted in both kWh and cubic metres to three decimal places.
 - The direction of the metering data is always presented as viewed by the metering point operator:
   - in – energy entering the grid (generation);